AgentMC/Sao19/Translate/En/Part2.md

 It is only the territory of mountain goblin tribe that Ronye saw with her own eyes.
 They dwell in hilly areas progressing all the way from the Great Eastern Gate to the northeast.
 Wheat does not grow in the ground, fish do not live in the water, it is a literal desolation.

 Besides, both chieftain Hagashi and his first-born child chief Kosogi fell one after another, and while a new chief was being chosen, the tribal reconstruction hasn’t progressed too well.
-In the earlier days when the Dark Territory followed only "the law of power", it would have been destroyed by the giant or the ork tribe, possibly the flat goblin tribe.
+In the earlier days when the Dark Territory followed only "Law of the Strongest", it would have been destroyed by the giant or the ork tribe, possibly the flat goblin tribe.

 Ronye who visited their land following Kirito lost her words to the sight of sick goblins left on the beds of the poor straw and crying weak hungry children.
 Even if the worst situation is pushed back by a large amount of emergency supplies brought from the Human World, it will not be a fundamental problem resolution.
 In that land one simply couldn’t support the prolific goblin population in the first place.